nwd-dev/nwd-dev/README.md

+## Nice to meet you
-Hi, I’m @nwd-dev, the designer behind [a nicolawebdesign.com](https://nicolawebdesign.com).
+Hi, I’m @nwd-dev, the designer behind [nicolawebdesign.com](https://nicolawebdesign.com).

-Titles and internal titles
-Introduction - the project's aim
+## Welcome
+You're welcome in my Github account.
+Let me introduce what you can find here.
+- good design and inspiration about UI Design (mobile and desktop application or website),
+- some interesting projects to take as a template for your programmes.

-Technologies
+## Technologies
-Launch
+* Dart (Flutter)
+* Python
+* Php
+* Html & CSS